Abhijeet-Sodhi/Pytorch-CNN-Classifier/README.md

 After pooling, the feature maps are flattened using *nn.Flatten()* and passed through a fully connected layer (*nn.Linear(64, 10)*), mapping the extracted features to 10 output classes corresponding to the digits (0–9).

 ## the Data: 📊
-**Data Augmentation**
-The training data is augmented using transformations like *RandomRotation* and *RandomHorizontalFlip*.
+The training data is augmented using transformations like **RandomRotation** and **RandomHorizontalFlip**.
 These increase the diversity of the dataset by randomly altering images, making the model more robust to variations.

 **Validation Metrics**
 The code computes the following during training:

 **Loss:** Measures how far the model's predictions are from the true labels.

 **Accuracy:** Calculates the proportion of correctly predicted examples.
 These metrics are displayed for both training and validation datasets to monitor progress.